sasstools/sass-lint/CONTRIBUTING.md

 ### Developer Certificate of Origin

-All contributions to the Watson Design Guideline must be accompanied by acknowledgment of, and agreement to, the [Developer Certificate of Origin](http://elinux.org/Developer_Certificate_Of_Origin), reproduced below.
+All contributions to Sass Lint must be accompanied by acknowledgment of, and agreement to, the [Developer Certificate of Origin](http://elinux.org/Developer_Certificate_Of_Origin), reproduced below.
 Acknowledgment of and agreement to the Developer Certificate of Origin _must_ be included in the comment section of each contribution and _must_ take the form of `DCO 1.1 Signed-off-by: {{Full Name}} <{{email address}}>` (without the `{}`).
 Contributions without this acknowledgment will be required to add it before being accepted.
 If a contributor is unable or unwilling to agree to the Developer Certificate of Origin, their contribution will not be included.

 ```
 Developer Certificate of Origin